 Consumer Financial Protection Bureau

-BuckleySandler's CFPB practice includes more than 40 partners and counsel who have advised on CFPB regulatory, examination, and enforcement matters.
-The Firm has advised on more than 25 examinations, investigations, and enforcement actions in the past 12 months and actively represents companies and trade associations in connection with CFPB supervision preparedness and matters pertaining to compliance with CFPB rulemakings and regulatory expectations.
+BuckleySandler has an industry-leading CFPB practice with more than 40 partners and counsel who have advised on CFPB regulatory, examination, and enforcement matters.
+We have assisted clients in more than 50 examinations, investigations, and enforcement actions in the past 12 months alone.
+In addition, we frequently represent clients in connection with CFPB supervision preparedness and matters pertaining to compliance with CFPB rulemakings and regulatory expectations.

-With a focus on financial services law going back more than 20 years, BuckleySandler attorneys are well positioned to guide companies through the transition to this new regulatory environment.
-Our experience handling financial services matters at the intersection of consumer protection and government regulation has prepared us with the depth of knowledge and resources to provide outstanding advice and service to our clients on all issues related to the CFPB.
+With an unmatched combination of attorneys with decades of financial services experience, BuckleySandler is well positioned to guide companies in this new regulatory environment.
+Our experience handling financial services matters at the intersection of consumer protection and government regulation has prepared us with the knowledge and resources to provide sound advice and service to our clients on issues related to the CFPB.
 From compliance counseling to enforcement, BuckleySandler has been handling precedent-setting CFPB matters since the Bureau was established in 2011 — experiences which enable our attorneys to provide insight and advice on current and emerging CFPB developments, trends, and expectations.
 Our recent matters have included: